Hiroshima: Meiji and Showa periods (1871–1939)

 After the Han was abolished in 1871, the city became the capital of Hiroshima Prefecture.
 Hiroshima became a major urban center during the imperial period, as the Japanese economy shifted from primarily rural to urban industries.
 During the 1870s, one of the seven government-sponsored English language schools was established in Hiroshima.
 Ujina Harbor was constructed through the efforts of Hiroshima Governor Sadaaki Senda in the 1880s, allowing Hiroshima to become an important port city.

 The San'yō Railway was extended to Hiroshima in 1894, and a rail line from the main station to the harbor was constructed for military transportation during the First Sino-Japanese War.
 During that war, the Japanese government moved temporarily to Hiroshima, and Emperor Meiji maintained his headquarters at Hiroshima Castle from September 15, 1894, to April 27, 1895.
 The significance of Hiroshima for the Japanese government can be discerned from the fact that the first round of talks between Chinese and Japanese representatives to end the Sino-Japanese War was held in Hiroshima, from February 1 to 4, 1895.
 New industrial plants, including cotton mills, were established in Hiroshima in the late 19th century.
 Further industrialization in Hiroshima was stimulated during the Russo-Japanese War in 1904, which required development and production of military supplies.
 The Hiroshima Prefectural Commercial Exhibition Hall was constructed in 1915 as a center for trade and the exhibition of new products.
 Later, its name was changed to Hiroshima Prefectural Product Exhibition Hall, and again to Hiroshima Prefectural Industrial Promotion Hall.
+The building, now known as the A-Bomb Dome, part of the Hiroshima Peace Memorial, a World Heritage Site since 1996, permanently remains the only structure still standing and is a state of preserved ruin.

-During World War I, Hiroshima became a focal point of military activity, as the Japanese government entered the war on the Allied forces.
-About 500 German P.O.W.'s were held in Ninoshima Island in Hiroshima Bay.
+During World War I, Hiroshima became a focal point of military activity, as the Japanese government joined the Allies at war.
+About 500 German POWs were held in Ninoshima Island in Hiroshima Bay.
 The growth of Hiroshima as a city continued after the First World War, as the city now attracted the attention of the Catholic Church, and on May 4, 1923, an Apostolic Vicar was appointed for that city.